FSXAC/FSXAC.github.io/documents/CIVL250/module1.md

 ### Ecosystems Services

-A healthy ecosystem supports humans physically, mentally, and socioeconomically.
+A healthy ecosystem supports or provides benefits humans physically, mentally, and socioeconomically.
 The support is called **ecosystems services**.
 They are services of:

 - Air & water purification
 - Waste decomposition